 Should I file an insurance claim for bumper damage?

-It depends on the cost versus your deductible.
-If your deductible is $500 and the repair is $600, you are only getting $100 from insurance while risking higher premiums for years.
-File a claim when the total repair exceeds your deductible by at least $500 to $1,000.
-For minor bumper damage under $600, most drivers are better off paying out of pocket.
+It depends on how the repair cost compares to your deductible.
+If the repair cost is close to your deductible, you get very little from insurance while risking higher premiums for years.
+File a claim when the total repair significantly exceeds your deductible.
+For minor bumper damage, most drivers are better off paying out of pocket.

 What is the difference between a bumper cover and a bumper?

 The bumper cover is the visible plastic piece on the outside of your vehicle — the part you see and touch.
 The actual bumper includes the reinforcement bar (usually steel or aluminum) behind the cover, plus an energy-absorbing foam or plastic layer between them.
 When most people say bumper repair, they mean the cover.
-If the reinforcement bar is also damaged, that is a separate repair cost of $200 to $500.
+If the reinforcement bar is also damaged, that is a separate repair that adds to the total.

 Does bumper damage affect my car's value?